tadhg-ohiggins/vim-tmux-send/autoload/vim-tmux-send.tangle.md

 ### `send_make_cmd`

-This is nice idea, but I switched to this and to using `tmake` instead of using `makeprg`, so never use this either.
+This is a nice idea, but I switched to this and to using `tmake` instead of using `makeprg`, so never use this either.

 ```vim
 function! vim_tmux_send#send_make_cmd()